G-Ray/pikatorrent/README.md

 ## Upgrade to >= v0.10.0

 PikaTorrent has been rewritten from scratch for v0.10.0.
-If you already use a previous release, upgrading to v0.10.0 will most likely not display your previous torrents..
+If you already use a previous release, upgrading to v0.10.0 will most likely not display your previous torrents.

 If you want to migrate your torrents :